maxplanck-ie/snakepipes/README.rst

 GTF files and genome indexes corresponding to different organisms.
 The location of these files after installation can be found using `snakePipes --info` command.

-2. **Modify the cluster.yaml file appropriately** : This yaml file contains information about your cluster scheduler (SGE/slurm).
+2. **Modify the cluster.yaml file appropriately** : This yaml file contains settings for your cluster scheduler (SGE/slurm).
 Location revealed using `snakePipes --info` command.